 While most of the local, major media outlets find it necessary to categorize burgers - "Cult Burgers", "Power Lunch Burgers", "Beer Hound Burgers" or whatever - I find that to be nonsense.
 Listen, you either have the skills necessary to make a quality burger on the flat top or you don't, it's that simple.
 There is no need to categorize them!

 The burgers that I enjoy the most have morsels of goodness falling off the burger and making a mess in my hands while I'm trying to eat.
-We've got a great list of the top 5 burgers to start off your 2020, followed up with some burgers not to overlook and because it's 2020, participation awards as well.
+We've got a great list of the 5 best burgers to start off your 2020, followed up with some burgers not to overlook and because it's 2020, participation awards as well.

-Following just behind in the second spot is Revival, another multi location selection.While they are very well known for some of the most amazing fried chicken, the Revival Burger is another exceptional burger that is available in a single, double or triple patty option.
+Next up is Revival, another multi location selection.While they are very well known for some of the most amazing fried chicken, the Revival Burger is another exceptional burger that is available in a single, double or triple patty option.
 And, you should absolutely add the bacon - you'd be a fool not to.
 Go with friends and have them get some chicken so you can all make your belly's happy with their outstanding menu options.

 - Brunson's Pub on Payne.
 Their classic double and Schwietz Burger are some solid creations.